brenordr/SpellKit/README.md

 ## 🛣 Roadmap:

-As we continue to enhance ReactiveStore, here are some features we're excited to bring in the upcoming versions:
+As we continue to enhance SpellKit, here are some features we're excited to bring in the upcoming versions:

 1. **Middlewares**: Introduce middleware support to intercept and augment the store's operations.
 2. **DevTools Integration**: Connect with popular browser DevTools for better debugging and state visualization.